Welcome to the ultimate backpacking Los Angeles travel guide!

 Here is what you can expect your average daily backpacking costs to be in Los Angeles:

-In order to have a successful budget trip backpacking Los Angeles on the cheap, you will need to be very budget conscious.
+In order to have a successful trip backpacking Los Angeles on the cheap, you will need to be very budget-conscious.
 Stuff here adds up fast.
 One bad choice of where to eat or where to sleep can send your budget into the meat grinder.

 - Visit Free Museums!: The Getty, LACMA (free every other Tuesday 11 am- 5 pm), and the Natural History Museum are all free (except for certain dates).

 - Eat Mexican Food: Mexican food in Los Angles is cheap, abundant, and delicious.
 I am an LA-area native and I miss Mexican food on a weekly basis.
 You can score a seriously filling and delicious meal for under $10, even less at a taco truck.

 - Drink Cheap Beer at the Bar: In many bars, if you order a typical American beer IE Budweiser, Coors, PBR, ETC, you can usually score a pint for about $3.
 Go for happy hour and 2×1 specials.